pyviz/pyviz.org/doc/dashboarding/index.md

 [jupyter-flex](https://github.com/danielfrg/jupyter-flex) or templates like [voila-vuetify](https://github.com/voila-dashboards/voila-vuetify).
 - [Streamlit](https://www.streamlit.io); see the [blog post](https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace)

-You can see comparisons of these tools in:
+Since then, dozens of other libraries have been created, all of which are listed at [pyviz.org/tools#dashboarding](https://pyviz.org/tools#dashboarding).
+Some of them are compared in these overview articles:

+- [A Survey of Python Frameworks](https://ploomber.io/blog/survey-python-frameworks/), 25 Sep 2024: Ellie Ko.
+Comparing Streamlit, Shiny for Python, Panel, Flask, Chainlit, Dash, Voila, and Gradio.

 - [Streamlit vs Dash vs Voilà vs Panel — Battle of The Python Dashboarding Giants](https://medium.datadriveninvestor.com/streamlit-vs-dash-vs-voil%C3%A0-vs-panel-battle-of-the-python-dashboarding-giants-177c40b9ea57)
-  30 Mar 2021 Stephen Kilcommins.
+  30 Mar 2021: Stephen Kilcommins.
 Comparing Streamlit, Dash, Voilà, and Panel for dashboarding.
 Links to more detailed explorations for each library individually.

 - [Are Dashboards for Me?](https://towardsdatascience.com/are-dashboards-for-me-7f66502986b1)
-  7 Jul 2020 Dan Lester.
+  7 Jul 2020: Dan Lester.
 Overview of Python and R dashboard tools, including Voila, ipywidgets, binder, Shiny, Dash, Streamlit, Bokeh, and Panel.

 There are also other tools that can be used for some aspects of dashboarding as well as many other tasks: